tomijun/CS_Tileset-v2.1/README.md

 # CS_Tileset v2.1
-### SC:R Apply Linear/NonLinear Filters to Map Tileset Data
+### SC:R Terrain Data Editing Tool with Linear/Non-Linear Filter
 #### Last Updated : 2023/01/20 20:00
 How To Use : See https://cafe.naver.com/marineraise/19518